Spotted Corydoras

 Water Quality: Thermal range stabilized between 22 and 26°C (72-79°F).
 Tolerant, but prefers neutral or slightly acidic neo-tropical water (pH 6.0 - 7.2) and low hardness (GH 2-12).
 A massive biological filter will avoid oxygen drops and ammonia accumulations fatal for him.

-Aquarium Reproduction: Reachable by mimicking the abundant Amazonian rains through sudden cold osmotic changes.
+Aquarium Breeding: Reachable by mimicking the abundant Amazonian rains through sudden cold osmotic changes.
 The "T-shaped" fertilization guarantees the scattered deposition of resistant eggs adhering to plants and glass.
 Categorically move the breeders to suppress their cannibalistic instinct.

 Risks and Diseases: Alarming sensitivity to the abrasion of the barbels (with consequent fatal septicemia) if housed on gravel or limestone beds.
 They present a very high incidence of lethal adverse reactions to prophylaxis in the tank based on Malachite green.